RMCollins175/idea-board/README.md

 This is a attempt at the ClearScore Tech Test Idea Board.
 I started it from scratch.
+It's a small exmaple of a React/Typescript app with a few test, and some basic state management.

 ### Project Indigo Charlie